It’s that time again – Blogger CLUE is here and this month, I was given Kate’s Kitchen as the blog and the theme was fall fruit.

 This year has been a horrible growing season because it rained far too much and then continued to rain stressing the plants and causing most of the tomatoes to split.
-Saturday at the Farmer’s Market we found these two lovely ladies who had larger cherry tomatoes and my very favorite yellow tomatoes.
+Saturday at the Farmer’s Market we found these two lovely ladies who had larger cherry tomatoes and my very favorite yellow tomatoes to do some great tomato soup, since I found some great vegan recipes as this at sites like dreenaburton.com.
 Since they looked and smelled spectacular so we purchased them.
 I paid a fortune for them but still, I really wanted to have one nice tomato sandwich this year and so far, hadn’t had any good enough.
 Luckily the Farmer’s Market ladies had a big box full of yellow tomatoes.
 Mom is still convalescing so we had several of our favorite versions of the tomato sandwich and put them on some salads as well.
 With what was left, I made Pat King’s Tomato Soup.
 I loved reading the post because it recalled the day she met Liz from That Skinny Can Bake and Christiane from Taking on Magazines.
 There weren’t a lot of directions so I winged it and made it my own.
 You can find the original Chunky Tomato Soup recipe here.

 3 lbs of fall tomatoes